 Graduates of the Master of Accountancy Program should be qualified for careers and advancement in taxation, public accounting, managerial accounting, and corporate financial accounting.

 The MACC program is designed to meet your individual needs.
 We offer the flexibility to complete your degree full-time or part-time.
 Some of our students attend full-time and finish in 12-16 months.
 Working professionals who attend part-time usually take 24-30 months to complete the program.

-Day and Evening courses are conveniently offered at UNC Charlotte's Center City campus located in the heart of center city Charlotte.
+Day and Evening courses are conveniently offered at The Dubois Center at UNC Charlotte Center City located in the heart of center city Charlotte.
 Classes are held year-round, during two 15-week semesters (fall and spring) and two special summer sessions.